the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-application.md

 We look more for their ideas on what they think is important and helpful for others doing data science in the current scenario.

-In 150 words each, applicants respond to the following questions:
-- What could you contribute to the Turing Way?
-- What would you gain from being part of the Turing Way book dash?

 We then ask a few demographic questions.
 We want to make sure that the selected group of participants brings multiple skills, knowledge, and experience to _The Turing Way_.